 To make sure that the device has its original AXIS OS, or to take full control of the device after a security attack:

 - 1. Reset to factory default settings.
-See Reset to factory default settings on page 82. - After the reset, secure boot guarantees the state of the device. - 2.
+See . - After the reset, secure boot guarantees the state of the device. - 2.
 Configure and install the device.